gongqilin/API/getting_started/obtaining_bgl_api_credentials.md

 # Obtaining BGL API Credentials

-In order to consume BGL API, the consuming application needs to register them self with BGL.
+In order to consume BGL API, the consuming application needs to register it self with BGL.
 BGL will provide the following information.

 <table>
     <tr>